007revad/Synology_HDD_db/README.md

 ### vendor_ids.txt

-If the script does not warn you about a missing vendor id you don't need to edit syno_hdd_vendor_ids.txt
+You only need to edit syno_hdd_vendor_ids.txt if the script warns you about a missing vendor id.

 If DSM doesn't know the brand of your NVMe drives they will show up in Storage Manager as Unknown brand, and Unrecognised firmware version.